Farming + Cycling in Lehigh Valley

 Happy farmers; happy cyclists.

-Committed to groundbreaking research in organic agriculture, advocating for policies that support farmers, and education, Rodale Institute is a destination for inspiration and regenerative agriculture research.
+Committed to groundbreaking research in organic agriculture, advocating for policies that support farmers, and education, Rodale Institute near Lehigh Valley is a destination for inspiration and regenerative agriculture research.
 Founded over 75 years ago, the Rodale Institute's organic pioneer J.I.
-Rodale studied the link between healthy soil, healthy food and healthy people.
+Rodale studied the link between healthy soil, healthy food, and healthy people.
 His son Robert "Bob" expanded the farm and research with the purchase of a 333-acre farm near Kutztown, Pennsylvania.
 Not only was Bob committed to organic farming and also a successful publisher, but in 1975 Bob also fell in love with track cycling and created the "the Velodrome" at Valley Preferred Cycling Center in Trexlertown.

-Watch the video below or listen to the Talk of the Town podcast episode "Eat Real Food" to learn more about the shared history between Rodale Institute and Valley Preferred Cycling Center.
-Joan Hanscom, Executive Director of VPCC and Jeff Tkach, Chief Impact Officer of Rodale Institute, talk about their organizations' shared history as they ride through Lehigh Valley's ideal cycling routes through farmland between T-Town and Rodale Institute.
+Watch the video below or listen to the Talk of the Town podcast episode "Eat Real Food" to learn more about the shared history between Rodale Institute and Valley Preferred Cycling Center (VPCC).
+Joan Hanscom, recent Executive Director of VPCC and Jeff Tkach, Chief Impact Officer of Rodale Institute, talk about their organizations' shared history as they ride through Lehigh Valley's ideal cycling routes through farmland between T-Town and Rodale Institute.
 They chat about agriculture, cycling, and why Lehigh Valley is the nation's leader in both arenas.

 Reconnect with agriculture and help farmers thrive; with thriving farms we can preserve these incredible Lehigh Valley roads to ride on.